girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/React/Week 6/Good Coding Practices.md

 ## Some Good Coding Practices in React

-- **Reusability** : Code Reusability can be schieved in React with the help of reusable components.
+- **Reusability** : Code Reusability can be achieved in React with the help of reusable components.

 Button.jsx